VincentWei/minigui-docs/MiniGUI-Overview.md

 __Figure 7__ MiniGUI-based solution for feature phone.

 The solution is developed for feature phones made by Nokia and Samsung.
-It is not an open source project.
+This solution is not an open source project.
 If you are interested in this solution, please write to <sales@minigui.com>.

 ![Screenshots of MiniGUI-based solution for feature phone](figures/screenshots-mgngux.png)

 __Figure 8__ The screenshots of MiniGUI-based solution for feature phone.

-The screenshots above conform to the specification of Nokia 3310.
+Note that the above screenshots conform to the specification of Nokia 3310.
+This solution is not an open source project.
+If you are interested in this solution, please write to <sales@minigui.com>.

 ## A BRIEF BUILDING INSTRUCTION